"'Tis the refuge we take when the unreality of the world sits too heavy on our tiny heads."

 |George Segal, an actor amazingly adept at comedic and serious roles, and the brilliant Sandy Dennis, the only actress outside of Elizabeth Hartman who could have made this underwritten role so memorable|

 Nor should I have, at that age.
-Who's Afraid of Virginia Woolf? is pretty sophisticated stuff for even adults to wrap their minds around.I remember my disappointment in discovering that Who's Afraid of Virginia Woolf? was not, as I had hoped, a horror film along the lines of Whatever Happened to Baby Jane?
+Who's Afraid of Virginia Woolf? is pretty sophisticated stuff for even adults to wrap their minds around.I remember the slight disappointment I felt on discovering that Who's Afraid of Virginia Woolf? was not, as I had hoped, a horror film along the lines of Whatever Happened to Baby Jane?
 An easy enough conclusion to jump to given the sound-alike title and the scary-looking poster art that carried the (ineffectual) warning: No one under the age of 18 will be admitted unless accompanied by a parent.

 |Dashed hopes and good intentions|

 When, in later years, I came to revisit Who's Afraid of Virginia Woolf?, it was as though I was watching the film for the first time.
 Just a little bit of life experience helped to bring all of Edward Albee's agonizingly perceptive observations into sharp relief.
 I not only got it, but felt so moved by the daringly theatrical means by which Albee dramatized this simple truth: to live one's life free of illusions is perhaps the most terrifying thing of all.

 WHAT I LOVE ABOUT THIS FILM

 It would be difficult to overstate the qualities that Wexler's expressive black-and-white cinematography brings to Who's Afraid of Virginia Woolf?
 In these days of HD, it's even more breathtaking than ever.
 What an amazing array of gray tones and shadings!